Furrc/Languages/README.md

-#Multi-Language configurations for Nukkit
+#Multi-Language configurations for Carrot

 We need you!
 -------------

-We always welcome your contribution to a multi-language Nukkit!
+We always welcome your contribution to a multi-language Carrot!